JSOV2001/ros2_control_guide/README.md

 For the URDF design, the *xacro* format will be used, as it allows the divide the URDF into easy readable files.

-**Note:** Now, this is a xacro file exclusively to the ros2_control partn not the robot structure.
+**Note:** Now, this is a xacro file exclusively to the ros2_control part, not the robot structure itself.

 	<?xml version="1.0"?>
 	<robot xmlns:xacro="http://www.ros.org/wiki/xacro" >